SarahAllenReed/truckstopcoffee/content/post/faq.md

 ### Are you single/available?
 I must know!

-As far as you're concerned, probably not, no. Sorry, tiger.
+As far as you--a random person who I've probably never interacted with save this blog or my work--are concerned, probably not, no. Sorry, tiger.

 ---